-Jingle Bells guitar tabs to download and print for beginner guitar students.
-This easy version has just 2 chords, plus the melody in standard notation and guitar tabs.
+Jingle Bells guitar tabs, two versions to download and print for beginner guitar students.
+The new arrangement uses four chords (see farther down the page), and the easy version has just two chords.
+The melody is in standard notation and guitar tabs.

-The most satisfying arrangements of this Christmas song will have 3 chords (the I, IV, and V chords), not just 2 as I have in this version, but for a very new beginner, 2 chords to worry about is enough!
+The most satisfying arrangements of this Christmas song will have 3 or more chords (the I, IV, and V chords, and perhaps the V of V), not just 2 as I have in this version, but for a very new beginner, 2 chords to worry about is enough!
 My students use the "small C" and "small G7" (see my Big Guitar Chords page) in Jingle Bells, and the song sounds just fine.
 Plus, the guitar tabs melody has lots of open string notes, making this a workable key for a duet.

 Uh-oh... they have to change strings!

 Well I didn't say that the melody will be easy for a new flat-picker!
 Changing strings as it does, a beginner will probably struggle with it at first.

 Which is why familiar songs are so useful for beginner guitar players...